BobJones13579/fantasy-dashboard/docs/5-Prompts/backend-prompts.md

 - Implement proper log aggregation and analysis
 - Add comprehensive monitoring and alerting
 - Include proper log retention and archival

-Logging Features:
-- Structured logging with correlation IDs
-- Log levels and formatting
-- Log aggregation and analysis
-- Comprehensive monitoring and alerting
-- Log retention and archival
-- Performance and security logging

 Please implement the logging following these guidelines.
 ```